TheRealJensJK/IDG_gc_1007_gc_12_GuardiansOfCSS/README.md

     * Realize animations using CSS
     * Use open source frameworks, preprocessor and polyfills

-Learning outcome  General competence:
+* General competence:
-After completing this course, the students will know how to:
+    * After completing this course, the students will know how to:
-Use CSS to style complex responsive web sites that work in different devices and operative systems Evaluate the performance impact of CSS
+    * Use CSS to style complex responsive web sites that work in different devices and operative systems
+    * Evaluate the performance impact of CSS
-Deal with the constantly changing support of CSS in browsers
+    * Deal with the constantly changing support of CSS in browsers

 ## :pencil: The Text We Have Chosen
 * [Favorite Colour](https://jonimitchell.com/music/song.cfm?id=296 "Favorite Colour")